casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 Since `af42bc6dbc58f677d138eb968d897f965f1ed118a40980bc16efbcc2a0c71832` is the deploy hash we can find this contract using the block explorer.
 When viewing through the explorer the status of the Deploy should be marked as `Success`.

-In your account on the `cspr.live` in the tab `Named Keys` all contracts which were deployed using the private key connected with this account will be linked.
-Clicking the contract hash you can see all of the entry points of the contract as well as the named keys (parameters) with which the contract has been deployed.
-Just remember to keep the named keys organised so you don't loose overview during bigger implementations.
+In your account on `cspr.live`, in the tab `Named Keys`, all contracts which were deployed using the private key connected with this account will be linked.
+By clicking the contract hash, you can see all of the entry points of the contract, as well as the named keys (parameters) with which the contract has been deployed.
+Remember to keep these named keys organised, so you don't lose overview during bigger implementations.

 We can see a Tab `Deploys` in the contract as well.
 This is empty for now.
 If we had a cross-contract call and an entry point to a different contract would have been called, this would be visible here.
 For now just make sure to note the hash of the contract, which is `hash-b7a06298cc71d4cac05929cc0713dfd5a541c68b71cb500cd04547b5cd0385ea` in this case.